Altair Lunar Lander

 Lunar Surface Access Module (LSAM)

-Spiral 2 consists of the Spiral 1 elements, or derivatives of those elements, plus the Earth Departure Stage (EDS) to transport elements to the lunar vicinity as well as the Lunar Surface Access Module (LSAM) that provides the capability for the crew to access the lunar surface.
-The CEV provides crew habitation from launch to lunar orbit and return to the Earth surface, including aborts during Earth ascent.
+Constellation Spiral 2 consisted of the Spiral 1 elements, or derivatives of those elements, plus the Earth Departure Stage (EDS) to transport elements to the lunar vicinity as well as the Lunar Surface Access Module (LSAM) that would provide the capability for the crew to access the lunar surface.
+The CEV would provide crew habitation from launch to lunar orbit and return to the Earth surface, including aborts during Earth ascent.

-The EDS provides the propulsive accelerations needed to transfer the various flight elements (CEV and LSAM) from Low Earth Orbit to lunar orbit and provides the deceleration for lunar orbit insertion.
+The EDS would provide the propulsive accelerations needed to transfer the various flight elements (CEV and LSAM) from Low Earth Orbit to lunar orbit and would provide the deceleration for lunar orbit insertion.

 The EDS stage serves the same role as the Apollo S-IVB.
 The LSAM descent stage places the LSAM/CEV into lunar orbit.

-The LSAM provides the crew habitation and transportation functions from lunar orbit, to the lunar surface, and return back to lunar orbit.
-In addition, the LSAM provides the capability for the crew to conduct science and perform routine EVA on the surface of the Moon.
+The LSAM would provide the crew habitation and transportation functions from lunar orbit, to the lunar surface, and return back to lunar orbit.
+In addition, the LSAM would provide the capability for the crew to conduct science and perform routine EVA on the surface of the Moon.